CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 Click on Access keys.

-Go to terminal and use the command.
+Go to the terminal and use the command.

 command: